Rohit-Yadav-47/Kynnovate/README.md

 #### 3. Frontend Setup

-The frontend is built using React.js and provides the user interface for Kynnovate.
+The frontend is built using React.js and provides the user interface for Event Hub.

 ##### a.
 Navigate to the Frontend Directory